Ukraine invasion opens faint, but once unthinkable, fissures between Putin and Russian oligarchs

 “None of these guys has broken with Putin yet, but the fact is they are speaking up against” the invasion of Ukraine, said Jamison Firestone, a New York attorney who works with the Anti-Corruption Foundation led by jailed Russian dissident Alexei Navalny.

 Roman Abramovich, a Russian billionaire considered by experts and officials to be among the most prominent sanctions targets, has yet to take a public position on the invasion but was reportedly in Belarus on Monday to take part in talks between Russian and Ukrainian representatives.
-Abramovich has made a series of moves in recent days interpreted by experts as signs of anxiety over sanctions.
+Abramovich has made some moves in recent days interpreted by experts as signs of anxiety over sanctions.

 Over the weekend, he announced that he was turning over operational control, though not ownership, of the Chelsea soccer team in England he owns to a charity affiliated with the club.
 Days earlier, his private jet, a palatial Boeing 787, departed an airport near Monte Carlo and landed in Moscow, according to online aircraft tracking services.